Catherine-99/Catherine-99/README.md

 <h1 align="center">👋Hello, I'm Catherine</h1>

 <h3 align="center">About Me</h3>
 <p align="center">I am a self-taught programmer with a passion for front-end development.
-As a beginner in the world of coding, I'm enthusiastic about learning and exploring new technologies to bring creative ideas to life.</p>
+As a beginner, I'm enthusiastic about learning and exploring new technologies to bring creative ideas to life.</p>
 <p align="center">Currently, I am actively working on personal projects to improve my skills and expand my knowledge in the field of web development. </p>
-<p align="center">In the future I would love to collaborate on bigger projects and explore game development!</p>
+<p align="center">In the future I would love to collaborate on bigger projects.</p>

 <br>
 <h3 align="center">Languages and Tools</h3>